Click the links below to view information about activities for this park.

 Educational materials about Mount Jefferson State Natural Area have been developed for grades 5-7 and are correlated to North Carolina's competency-based curriculum in science, social studies, mathematics and English/language arts.
 The Mount Jefferson program introduces students to basic geologic processes, rocks and minerals of the area.
 Accompanying the program is a teacher's booklet and workshop, free of charge to educators.
 To learn more about environmental education or to search our database of upcoming workshops, please click the Education tab, above.

 Picnicking: The picnic area is located in a beautiful wooded location near the summit of Mount Jefferson.
 Facilities include 19 tables and eight grills.
-Also included is a six-table handicapped-accessible picnic shelter with a fireplace, large grill and drinking fountain.
+Also included is an eight-table handicapped-accessible picnic shelter with a fireplace, large grill and drinking fountain.
 The shelter may be reserved.
 Restrooms (not handicapped accessible) are located nearby.

 Northern red and chestnut oaks provide a shady spot for picnicking.
 Chipmunks, woodchucks, squirrels and ravens are often seen nearby.
 Trailheads are located at the picnic area.

 Special Events: To hold a special event in the park, such as a wedding, a bicycle race or an event that does not fall within normal park activities, event organizers must complete a special activity permit.
 Click here to download the park's Special Activity Permit application.